tfoxy/angular-incremental-list/README.md

 ## Directives

   - `ilList`: Indicates the list that will auto-increment or decrement.
-    Generally used in conjunction with `ngRepeat`.
+    Used in conjunction with `ngRepeat`.
     All the other directives require this one.
   - `ilItemModel`: Notify of changes on the list.
 Requires `ngModel` directive.
-  - `ilNewItem`: The item that is pushed to the list when it is incremented.
+  - `ilNewItem`: Indicates the item that is pushed to the list when it is incremented.
     It is evaluated with the scope of the last item.
     Default: `{}`.
   - `ilIncrementOn`: The conditions that must be met to increment the list.